IsaKiko/D3-visualising-data/09-d3exit.md

 data we display.
 We will create a checkbox for each region and only display the data for the regions that are checked.

 Checkboxes will need to be added to the HTML page.
 Since we want to add and remove data, we'll have to add a checkbox for each region like the following one.
+Checkbox elements are actually `input` elements with type `checkbox`.
 Initially, we want all checkboxes to be checked.
 We do this by setting the `checked` attribute of the element to 'checked'.

 ~~~{.html}
 <label><input type="checkbox" name="region" class="region_cb" value="Sub-Saharan Africa" checked="checked"/> Sub-Saharan Africa</label>